kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_development.md

 def get_label(label_id, project_id):
-    """
-    Function to get the object Label with the same keys as it will be in the plugin
+    """Function to get the object Label with the same keys as it will be in the plugin""" label = list(
-    """
-    label = list(
         kili.labels(
             project_id=project_id,